Preferential Attachment Trees with Vertex Death: Persistence of the Maximum Degree: Discussion and Open Problems

 In the case of \emph{affine} preferential attachment graphs without vertex death, a procedure known as \emph{collapsing branching processes} is used to extend the branching process analysis to non-tree graphs as well~\cite{GarHof18}.
 However, this is limited to the affine case only.
 When including vertex death, this could only have a potential when the death rates are affine as well.
 Even then, this introduces difficulties due to the fact that now the lifetime of distinct vertices could have dependencies, which further complicates the analysis.

-\textbf{Other modelling choices. } In the (embedding of the) PAVD model the size of the offspring of an individual equals the number of children said individual has produced.
+\textbf{Other modelling choices. } In the (embedding of the) PAVD model the offspring of an individual equals the number of children said individual has produced.
 Similarly, the rate at which an individual produces its next child or dies depends on the total number of children produced.
-Instead, one could count only \emph{alive} children towards the offspring, or let the birth and death rates depend on the number of \emph{alive} children.
+Instead, one could let the birth and death rates depend on the number of \emph{alive} children only.
 Either way of defining the model can be motivated from applications.
-However, the analysis for these alternative choices present more challenges, since now either an individual needs to produce $n$ children out of which $n-k$ should die to have an offspring of size $k$, or the rates depend not only on the parent individual but also on the lifetimes of its children.
+However, analysing this alternative model presents more challenges, since now an individual needs to produce $n$ children out of which $n-k$ should die to have an offspring of size $k$.
+The birth and death rates of an individual thus depend the lifetimes of its children.
 Deijfen concludes from simulations presented in~\cite{Dei10} that the asymptotic behaviour of the degree distribution should not change significantly, and we expect this to be the case for other properties such as persistence as well.
 Still, it would be interesting to further investigate these models too.